jonathan2266/NetworkVideoEncoder/README.md

 * Windows requires that the ffmpeg.exe binary is supplied locally next to the client.exe
 * Running the **Server** or the **Client** binaries will output the correct input arguments
 * ffmpeg command file example
-    * File location given to the Server.
-Then distributed with every new job to a Client.
-The Client then uses this to start ffmpeg.
+    * File location given to the **Server** binary.
+The Client then uses this as input arguments for ffmpeg.
 ```bash
 -i "DATA" -c:v libx264 -preset fast -crf 50 -map 0:0 -map 0:1 -c:s copy -c:a copy "OUT.extension"
 ```